What is Onboarding, when does it start and which measures are recommended?

 Some companies have had good experiences with a Buddy system.
 A buddy is a colleague who looks after a new employee, answers questions, establishes contacts with other colleagues and helps to master initial challenges.

 Again and again, it is recommended to explain the company’s values.
 Apart from the fact that these should already be discussed when getting to know each other, it is not enough to name values.
 Values must be exemplified, only then do they provide orientation and help with onboarding.
-This thought leads to another point:

-Authenticity in onboarding
+Authenticity in Onboarding

 Most companies want new employees to be able to perform the tasks for which they were hired as quickly as possible.
 New employees want to understand the company and its culture, find their way as quickly as possible in a new environment with new colleagues and processes, and know what is expected of them.
 For this to succeed in the long term, it is important to understand onboarding as a process.
 The process does not end on the first day of cooperation, but begins there at the latest.
 A joint exchange and the further development of the measures help to continuously improve onboarding.
 Authenticity is important here, because empty promises made via a website or in an interview are quickly noticed and do not contribute to the successful integration of new employees.